francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 Forward Erasure Correction: process of recovering erased symbols prior their erasure has been identified.

+FEC scheme: the conjunction of an erasure correction code and its specific protocol elements required to use this erasure correction code within the design described in this document.

 Encoder: entity producing repair symbols using an error correction code.
 The encoder can be a library used by the protocol implementation or a program running in a separate process or machine.